• Skip to main content

 music & TExts

 We welcome all visitors to our Orthodox chapel, located in Berea, KY!
-St. Nina Orthodox Mission is itself a daughter of a now-large parish, St. Athanasius Orthodox Church in Nicholasville, that began as a small mission back in 2002.
+St. Nina Orthodox Mission — founded in 2021 — is itself a daughter of a now-large parish, St. Athanasius Orthodox Church in Nicholasville, that began as a small mission back in 2002.
 Both our mother parish and our daughter mission are blessed to have many visitors.
 We invite you to “come and see.”

 Our full calendar for all events in our mission over the next several months is here.
-Note that all of our evening services are now scheduled to begin at 630pm slot to keep things simple:
+All evening services now begin at 630pm.
+Here is our calendar for Holy Week, Paschaltide, and April, service by service:

 Sidebar